-- A. The employee must be appointed to a position for which the City Manager certifies that such expenditure is necessary to recruit qualified employees. - B. The maximum lump sum payment for an employee shall be \$5,000, plus airfare for the employee and one family member.
+- A. The employee must be appointed to a position for which the City Manager certifies that such expenditure is necessary to recruit qualified employees. - B. The lump sum payment for an employee shall be up to \$7,000 maximum, less applicable withholdings, plus airfare for the employee and dependents.
+The employee will receive the lump sum payment in the first paycheck after start date.